electronicarts/ShaderToHuman/README.md

 as it was optimized for ease of integration (~ one file, few lines of code) and not render speed for complex UI.

 We suggest you browse the [interactive documentation](https://electronicarts.github.io/ShaderToHuman).
-You can explore more samples in [Gigi](https://github.com/electronicarts/gigi) (Search in GigiBrowser for "Shader To Human") and you will see how rapid prototyping in shaders becomes straightforward.
+You can explore more samples in [Gigi](https://github.com/electronicarts/gigi) (Search in GigiBrowser for "Human") and you will see how rapid prototyping in shaders becomes straightforward.
 Use PrintF debugging, draw a watch window in the viewport or use 2d and 3d shapes with ease.
 No C++ code changes, no buffer setup or content setup required.